AI For Property Management Odor Complaint Calls

 Unsafe promises create risk

 Odor calls can touch indoor air quality, moisture, pests, plumbing, trash, HVAC, combustion, or neighbor disputes.
-The first answer should collect facts and route exceptions, not diagnose the building or promise that an issue is safe.
+The first answer should collect facts and send exceptions to staff, not diagnose the building or promise that an issue is safe.

 What public data says about this buying behavior